zephyrproject-rtos/zephyr/samples/net/echo_server/README.rst

 There are configuration files for different boards and setups in the echo-server directory:

+- :file:`prj.conf`
+  Generic config file, normally you should use this.

 - :file:`prj_arduino_101.conf`
   Use this for Arduino 101 with external enc28j60 ethernet board.